 When it comes to weight loss, peanuts have a similar effect.
 In a study of 14,082 people, even though peanut eaters ate significantly more calories, they weighed less than those not eating peanuts.
 This finding shows that peanuts increase metabolism.

-For weight loss, all nuts, including peanuts, help to fill you up and may increase metabolism.
+For weight loss, all nuts, including peanuts, help to fill you up and may increase your metabolism.
 Thus, as long as you don’t overdo it, nuts and peanuts should help you to maintain a healthy weight.

 Both Almonds and Peanuts are low in carbohydrates and rich in proteins and healthy fats.
 Most of the carbs are in the form of digestible starch which is a good source of fiber.
-They keep us satiated and reduces hunger pangs as well.
+They keep us satiated and reduce hunger pangs as well.
 (17) (18)

 Conclusion: Both Almonds and Peanuts are good for weight loss.
 They are always considered best for pre and post-workout meals.